ikeerthivasanswaminathan/Cryptography---19CS412-classical-techqniques/README.md

 ## Cryptography---19CS412-classical-techqniques

-##  Exp 1 - Caeser Cipher using with different key values
+## Exp 2 - Playfair Cipher using with different key values

 ## AIM:

-To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.
+To implement a program to encrypt a plain text and decrypt a cipher text using play fair Cipher substitution technique.

-## ALGORITHM :
+ALGORITHM :

-Step 1 : Read the plain text from the user.
+Step 1 : Read the plain text from the user

-Step 2 : Read the key value from the user
+Step 2 : Read the keyword from the user

-Step 3 : If the key is positive then encrypt the text by adding the key with each character in the plain text
+Step 3 : Arrange the keyword without duplicates in a 5*5 matrix in the row order and fill the remaining cells with missed out letters in alphabetical order.
+Note that ‘i’ and ‘j’ takes the same cell.

-Step 4 : Else subtract the key from the plain text.
+Step 4 : Group the plain text in pairs and match the corresponding corner letters by forming a rectangular grid.

-Step 5 : Display the cipher text obtained above.
+step 5 : Display the obtained cipher text

 ## PROGRAM: